cloki0610/wordpress-plugin-restapi-template/readme.md

 To install the plug-in, we only need to move the folder to ../website/app/public/wp-content/plugins Then activate the plug-in at wordpress admin panel.

+To use the plug-in, we have to add [todo-list] or [flashcard] to the post or page content.
+If the plug-in is successfully activated, the front-end widget will be add to the page.

 ## Cautions